-For waste assessment areas with harvesting, a waste rate is calculated for the waste assessment area using the weighted average stumpage rate charged for the sawlogs (graded sawlogs\ on the Coast, and grade code blank sawlogs and/or grade code 1 and 2 sawlogs in the Interior) from invoices issued for a twelve-month period in respect of timber harvested under the applicable timbermark.
+For waste assessment areas with harvesting, a waste rate is calculated for the waste assessment area using the weighted average stumpage rate charged for the sawlogs (graded sawlogs on the Coast) from invoices issued for a twelve-month period in respect of timber harvested under the applicable timbermark.
 The twelve-month period ends the month after the month that primary logging was completed for the waste assessment area.
 This applies to dispersed waste, accumulations and standing timber within the cutblock.
 Remaining areas of standing timber within the cutblock, that are left unharvested at the expiry, surrender, termination or cancellation of the cutting authority, would be waste billed using the same method, that is, the waste rate is based on the primary logging completion date for the cutblock.
 Refer to Appendix 3.1 for a description of determining the waste rate for cutblocks with harvesting.

-Note that cutblocks may be split for waste assessment purposes (refer to page 5-38).
+Note that cutblocks may be split for waste assessment purposes (See section 2.4.2).

-\ Exclude all coniferous species Grade X, Hemlock and Balsam, Grade U.
+Exclude all coniferous species Grade X, Hemlock and Balsam, Grade U.